jschnab/data-engineering/elasticsearch/README.md

 There is no array type in Elasticsearch.
 Any field can contain an array with elements all having the same type.
 During dynamic mapping, Elasticsearch infers type from the first element.

+Term-level queries and keyword fields are not analyzed, so be careful when issuing term-level queries and when querying keyword fields.

 ## Docker setup